zmuzai/CNN_SP_LSTM/README.md

 # CNN_SP_LSTM
-The methods used for detect the No-shockable and shockable ECG rhythm
+The methods used for detect the No-shockable and shockable ECG rhythm.
+Dataset is available on the website https://physionet.org.